Tajfun403/BinTreeVisualization/Docs/Notes.md

 - This paper also references an easier Wetherell and Shannon algorithm, which has some flaws (as highlighted in the paper), but it also easier to implement
   - Its cons seem to be insignificant enough for this application
   - Also highlighted here: https://willrosenbaum.com/assets/pdf/2023s-cosc-225/tidy-drawings-of-trees.pdf

+# Performance
+- Performance in instant mode is being capped by creating and running animations in the background
+  - Especially by arrows whose locations are being computed on each movement.
+- Optimizing for instant mode would require disabling the animations, but it is probably not worth it for the purposes of this application.